Salt Lake City

 ARTS, CULTURE, AND EVENTS (ACE) FUND

 Since 2012, the Office of the Mayor has provided ACE funding to support and grow neighborhood and community events in Salt Lake City.
 ACE sponsored events contribute to Salt Lake City’s unique and vibrant culture and bring communities together to celebrate and learn.
-Awards range from $500 to $10,000, both large and small events are encouraged to apply!
+Both large and small events are encouraged to apply!

 To be eligible for ACE Funds, events must take place in Salt Lake City and should support the City’s overall vision and goals, including those that: